C++ Pass by Reference

 In this program, we passed the variables a and b to the swap() function.
 Notice the function definition,

-Here, we are using & to denote that the function will accept addresses as its parameters.
+Here, we used & to denote that the function accepts references as its parameters.

 Hence, the compiler can identify that instead of actual values, the reference of the variables is passed to function parameters.